ekaktusz/rsa-example/README.md

 # rsa-example
-It's a simple implementation of the RSA encryption technique.
+It's a simple demonstration of the RSA encryption technique.
 Only works with 128 character long ASCII text.